AI4Finance-Foundation/FinGPT/README.md

 # ChatGPT for FinTech

+We demonstrate ChatGPT's applications in FinTech.

-The data sources and our wapper for large language models can be found in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)
+The data sources and our wapper for large language models (LLM) are put separately in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)

 **Disclaimer: We are sharing codes for academic purpose under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**